BL-EN-U4AIE22138-HemanthKumar/Serverless_backup_and_recovery/README.md

 **AWS Services Used:**
 - AWS Lambda (for backup/restore logic)
 - Amazon S3 (for storing backup files)
-- DynamoDB (for tracking metadata and job history)
 - EventBridge (for scheduled tasks)
 - CloudWatch (for monitoring and alerts)
 - API Gateway (for exposing endpoints to dashboard)